MCP Protocol Overview

 Compliance and Testing

-The absence of an official "Compliance Test Suite" (similar to Java’s TCK) makes it challenging to verify full specification compliance.
-The quarkus-mcp-server implementation is tested against real MCP clients and aims for maximum compatibility.
+The quarkus-mcp-server implementation is tested against the official MCP Conformance Test Suite and against real MCP clients to maximize specification compliance.
+Conformance test integration lives in the conformance/ module of the project.
 If you encounter any issues or discrepancies with the specification, please open an issue on https://github.com/quarkiverse/quarkus-mcp-server/issues.

 Known Limitations